open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

       exporters: [debug]
 ```

-Now, we can run the Spring PetClinic application and the OpenTelemetry collector:
+Now, we can run the Spring PetClinic application and the OpenTelemetry
+Collector:

 ```bash
 docker-compose -f docker-compose-otel.yml up